trevorvanhoof/MayaAPIWrappers/README.md

 #### DIY

-We may not have full coverage of builtin data types, so here is hwo to add them:
+We may not have full coverage of builtin data types, so here is how to add them:

 **NOTE:** if you want to deal with MFn* objects, be sure to read the section after this too!